mayer79/effectplots/README.md

 The main function `feature_effects()` crunches the following statistics per feature X over values/bins:

 - Average observed y values: Descriptive associations between response y and features.
-- Average predictions: Combined effect of X and other (correlated) features, see M Plots, Apley [1].
+- Average predictions: Combined effect of X and other (correlated) features, equal to M Plots (Apley [1]).
 - Partial dependence: How does the average prediction changes with X, keeping other feature values fixed, see Friedman [2].
 - Accumulated local effects: Alternative to partial dependence, see Apley [1].
 - Average residuals: Calculated when both `y` and predictions are available.
 Used to assess bias.